 1. Inserts or roller saw guide are adjusted too tightly on the saw band.
 2. High band speed is causing friction (using roller saw guides may be adviseable).
-Increase coolant (if supplied) volume to better lubricate the saw band.
+Increase coolant volume to better lubricate the saw band.
 3. The back-up bearing may need replacement.
 4. Check for incorrect saw band tension setting.
+5. Wheel brush is worn or not properly adjusted causing chips to stay on the bandwheel.